 We'd also strongly suggest that you seek help from a professional counselor.
 Make sure that the therapist you choose understands the dynamics of abuse, power, and control, and that he or she is well trained in the highly specialized field of relational conflict.
 Among other things, a therapist can help you gain insight into any deeper issues that may be underlying your willingness to put up with this kind of treatment for so long.
 Many abusers use violence as a way of maintaining control over another person.
 In most cases they are also extremely manipulative and highly adept at convincing a partner that her or she is unworthy of better treatment.
 A good counselor can help you recognize to what extent you may have become brainwashed by your boyfriend's behavior and thus lulled into a state of resigned acceptance of your lot.
 He or she can also help you identify the "red flags" you should watch for in future relationships so that you don't end up repeating this pattern.

+Call us.
 Here at Focus on the Family we have a staff of trained family therapists available to provide you with sound advice and practical assistance over the phone.
 They can also refer you to reputable counselors working in your area.
-If you'd like to discuss your situation with one of them, call us for a free consultation.

 Mothers of Preschoolers (MOPS)